 The peer review team is divided into sub-teams to review the various aspects of the PRA.
-The composition of the sub-teams will vary from day-to-day to meet the review needs for each day.
+During the final portion of review (e.g. the on-site consensus session), the critical composition of the sub-teams will vary from day-to-day to meet the review needs for each day.
 As the peer review process is very intense and focused because of the amount of material to cover in a limited period of time, schedules and element assignments should be considered flexible, though the team leader (or team facilitator) needs to ensure that all the material is adequately reviewed.